Mik1ll/LuaRenamer/README.md

 The only destination folders settable by the renamer are import folders with Drop Type of Destination or Both.
 The final destination MUST match the name or absolute path of a drop folder in order to move the file.
 If using name to set, destination import folder name must be unique or moving file will fail.
-Desination defaults to the first destination folder it can find.
+Destination defaults to the first destination folder it can find.
-Subfolder defaults to your preferred langauge anime titles.
+Subfolder defaults to your preferred language anime title.

 ## Sample Script
 ```